Adrian2988/CO2-Emissions-vs-Population-Analysis/README.md

 3. Explore the visualizations and analyses provided in the Power BI report.

 ## Data
 The data used in this project is stored in the Data.xlsx file.
-It contains CO2 emissions data and population, with split between urban and rural data for various regions.
 Data comes from the World Bank Group and includes CO2 emissions and population statistics from various regions, divided into urban and rural data.

 ### Clone the Repository